Pastoral Care

 Membership for Children - Children are part of the Body of Christ, and are received as Baptized Members on the date of their baptism.
 Since all mankind is born into sin, children need the "washing of rebirth and regeneration" that St. Paul speaks of (Titus 3:5), and to have the righteousness of Jesus imputed to them through the Holy Spirit, Who comes to dwell in the child at Baptism.
 Having received Christ, parents, sponsors, and the Church teach little ones about life, doctrine, and walking in discipleship.

-Following years of learning to memorize, sing, and worship, they go through a two-year course of instruction in the 7th and 8th grade to prepare for their Confirmation; that is, for Communicant Membership.
-This event is a traditional time in which each child affirms the Covenant that God made with him/her at Baptism, and receives Holy Communion for the first time.
+Following years of learning to memorize, sing, and worship, they go through a course of instruction to prepare them to affirm their baptismal faith.
+Our Confirmation process begins in 5th and 6th grade, with children learning how to read their Bibles and become acquainted with the basics of Luther's Small Catechism.
+Then in 7th and 8th grade we use the Explanation to Luther's Small Catechism which goes into further detail of what we believe, teach, and confess as Christians.
+Children are invited to commune when they and their parents express interest, and the family visits with the Pastor to learn more about the Lord's Supper.
+The first Sunday in May is always Confirmation Sunday, in which these students confess their faith publicly, and are considered communicant members.
 Looking into young adulthood, these boys and girls trust in Jesus Christ and desire to live in His Church and follow His ways until Christ comes again.
 As it is written, "Be thou faithful unto death, and I shall give thee the crown of life," (Revelation 2:10).